WLYE-FM

-WLYE-FM (94.1 MHz) is a radio station broadcasting a country music format.
+WLYE-FM (94.1 MHz) is a radio station broadcasting a classic country format.
 Licensed to Glasgow, Kentucky, United States, the station serves the Bowling Green area.
-The station is currently owned by Forever Communications, Inc. and features programming from Real Country (Westwood One).
+The station is currently owned by Commonwealth Broadcasting, and features programming from Fox News Radio.

 The station's studios and offices are located at 902 West Main Street in downtown Glasgow.
 WLYE's transmitter is located on the southeastern outskirts of the city off Kentucky Route 90.

 History

+Construction permit

+Following the 1988 purchase of WCLU by Royse Radio, Inc. (Henry Royse II, owner), intentions to launch an FM companion station for the locally based AM station were in place.
+The station was assigned the call letters WGBV on January 4, 1995, when the FCC first granted the construction permit for the frequency of 94.1 MHz.